Cornell University Library Resources

 The Fiske Icelandic Collection

-Housed in the Kroch Rare and Manuscripts Division, the Fiske Icelandic Collection is the largest repository of works on Iceland and on Nordic medieval studies in North America.
+Housed in the Kroch Library, Rare and Manuscripts Collections, the Fiske Icelandic Collection is the largest repository of works on Iceland and on Nordic medieval studies in North America and one of the three largest collections in the world.
 The collection attracts medievalists from Cornell, as well as scholars from around the world.
 Received in 1905, the Fiske Islandic collection contains over 32,000 titles in a variety of European languages and in diverse media.

 Microfilm and Electronic Resources